cinfantesa/twitter-feed/README.md

 I build this solution over https://electron-react-boilerplate.js.org just to focus on the react development.

 ## Considerations
 Redux is configured by electron-react-boilerplate but i prefer to use react reducers due to easy of use.
+So I removed redux configuration from boilerplate.

+I removed Router configuration from boilerplate.

+The twitter api v2 only returns tweets in the last week.
+By default I am retrieving last 100 tweets in the last week.

 Written code is in the following folders:
 * app/domain: our domains classes, in this exercise we only have Tweet domain class